Project Manager (f/m/x)

 When a project needs external help, you’re the one finding and approaching independent partners and help negotiate availability and compensation.
 You facilitate review and approval through colleagues in the respective fields and, finally, make sure nothing is blocking our cherished partners from getting paid on time.

-Aligning with Mi’pu’mi’s production director on bigger-picture topics regularly rounds out your responsibilities.
+Aligning with Mi’pu’mi’s production director or Senior Project Managers on bigger-picture topics regularly rounds out your responsibilities.
 This includes knowing which topics to handle autonomously and what to escalate before it becomes a problem.

 Some of what you’ll see